 Stage 1 · Sales Program Kick-Off

-Milestones to be checked: the work collaboration agreement should be signed within the next seven (7) days from my sales program’s kick-off date (hereinafter referred to as «Day One»).
+Milestones: the work collaboration agreement should be signed within the next seven (7) days from my sales program’s kick-off date (hereinafter referred to as «Day One»).

 Stage 2 · Partners’ Activation and Collateral Sales Materials Building